rarescosma/advent-of-code-2025-go/README.md

 ## Inputs

-Inputs for each problem are expected in the `./inputs/xx.in` files, where `xx` is the 2-digit, zero-padded day number.
+Each puzzle expects its input at the path `./inputs/xx.in`, where `xx` is the 2-digit, zero-padded day number.

 ## Benchmarks